whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

 So far, of the four I sent, I have gotten responses (and tour's: CaptainU and iTriage) from two of them.
 My job now is to reach out to more senior level people within companies and send cold outreach to them.

+#### Networking

+This PD session was about going to networking events and being prepared to picth yourself to people of interest.
+The idea is to attend networking events and talk with employers in the area.
+Make them aware of you, make them aware of your story, and leave a strong impression.

+Deliverables: Go to two networking events during intermission week.

 ## D: Feedback